Macroscopic limit of quantum systems: Macroscopic Limit of the Coordinate

+The CTP formalism offers a simple access to decoherence~\cite{joos,zureke,zurekk}.
+The~decoherence is a basis-dependent phenomenon, and its appearance in the coordinate representation can easily be seen by inspecting the path integral \eq{reddensm}.
+The~coordinate decoherence is qualitatively the suppression of the strongly off-diagonal elements of the density matrix $\rho(x_+,x_-)$.
+This is a dynamical process~\cite{dyndec} resulting from the system--environment interactions and can be recognized as a suppression of the contributions of trajectory pairs $x_\pm(t)$ with large $x_d=x_+-x_-$.
+The~natural source of such a suppression is the increase of $\mr{Im}\tilde S[\tx]$ $x_d(t)$, and the strongly decohered semi-classical dynamics of a macroscopic variable corresponds to a path integral where only trajectory pairs $x_d(t)\approx0$ contribute.
+Such a path integral is actually a simple realization of the decoherent histories view of quantum~dynamics.

+The dynamical origin of the reduplication of the degrees of freedom is similar in classical and quantum dynamics.
+The~reduplication is optional for closed dynamics and becomes a necessity to handle semi-holonomic forces and the mixed components of the state.
+The~reduplication leads to substantial complications in the equations, which may appear, at first sight, as unnecessary.
+However, these complications correspond to physical processes and their function is to enlarge the range of applicability of the~formalism.

+The CTP scheme is used in this work to find the effective dynamics of the average coordinate over a ensemble of particles and of the pointer variable of the measuring apparatus.
+The~central limit theorem is easiest to state in terms of connected Green functions; it amounts to the claim that the limit $N_s\to\infty$ suppresses the $n$-th order Green function to $\ord{N_s^{n-1}}$.
+Few details about the second-order Green function, the~propagator, are collected in Appendix \ref{ctps}. }

-\section{Macroscopic limit of the coordinate}
+\section{Macroscopic Limit of the~Coordinate}

-The average over a large number of independent microscopical systems becomes classical.
+The observable averaged over a large number of independent microscopical systems becomes classical.
 What kind of effective dynamics do the average obey?
-The response to this question is sought by constructing the effective dynamics of the center of mass coordinate of a large set of non-interacting one-dimensional particles.
-The key quantity is the generator functional of the connected Green functions of the coordinate.
+The response to this question is sought by constructing the effective dynamics of the center of mass coordinate of a large set of non-interacting one-dimensional particles. {Another issue of the macroscopic limit of quantum systems is the emergence of decoherence, a~necessary condition of the classical limit.
+The~decoherence is a dynamical process; it is induced by the interaction with the environment, and~its understanding requires dynamical considerations.}

-\subsection{Generator functional}
+\subsection{Generator~Functional}